Chart Color Schemes

 Wembley Downs demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation in the area is notably high, with 32.9% of residents currently enrolled in formal education.
-This includes 11.9% in secondary education, 10.2% in primary education, and 6.5% pursuing tertiary education.
+A high percentage of the population is engaged in study, with 32.9% of residents currently enrolled in an educational institution.
+Of those studying, 11.9% are in secondary school, 10.2% are in primary school, and 6.5% are undertaking tertiary education.

 Frequently Asked Questions - Education